-Initially Nathan thought this would be easy.
+Initially, Nathan thought this would be easy.
 Fort Necessity and the mountain it was on, after all, was in the Senora Desert.
 Chuck Randall quickly disabused him of that assumption.
 “If you’re looking for a nice level patch of ground covered with soft sand, I’m afraid you’re out of luck.
 The chief characteristic of the area we’ll be operating in is rocky and broken ground, covered liberally with mountain yucca, saguaro cactus, Arizona barrel cactus, prickly pear cactus and organ pipe cactus, all of which will ruin your whole day if you happen to land on top of it.
-Whoever decided to go with a drop instead of turning us into truck-borne rangers either didn’t do their homework.
-Either that, of they’re are in league with the Colonel Devin,” he added under his breath.
+Whoever decided to go with a drop instead of turning us into truck-borne rangers didn’t do their homework.”

+“Either that, or they’re in league with the Colonel Devin,” he added under his breath.
 The thought that someone back in Washington, D.C. or worse, on the DoD staff, had intentionally set out to hamstring the battalion was disturbing.
 It did not, however, change the requirement Nathan had to find a suitable drop zone that met all his commanding officer’s needs.

-In the brief time he had under canopy, he saw that all his efforts to find the least worse drop zone had been for naught, for the pilot of his transport had delayed signaling Hank Cole to commence sending his people out the door until he, the pilot, was sure the Air National Guard F-16s and the lead C-17 were well clear of his flight path.
+In the brief time he had under canopy, he saw that all his efforts to find the least worrisome drop zone had been for naught, for the pilot of his transport had delayed signaling Hank Cole to commence sending his people out the door until he, the pilot, was sure the Air National Guard F-16s and the lead C-17 were well clear of his flight path.
 This placed the actual airborne release point just north of Fort Necessity rather than well to the northwest of it.
 This momentary lapse in judgment on the pilot’s part was made even worse by a serious miscalculation of the winds aloft, an error that was causing the men who’d been first out the door to drift toward the militia compound.

-Having no wish to land right in Devin’s lap with them, and with little more then half a minute left before he landed, Nathan brought his canopy around until he faced to the northeast.
-Even before his canopy had ceased oscillating, he grabbed its two front risers and pulling on them, hoping the air he spilled out of the rear of his canopy would be enough to propel him away from the militia compound.
+Having no wish to land right in Devin’s lap with them, and with little more than half a minute left before he landed, Nathan brought his canopy around until he faced to the northeast.
+Even before his canopy had ceased oscillating, he grabbed its two front risers and pulled on them, hoping the air he spilled out of the rear of his canopy would be enough to propel him away from the militia compound.

-The only bright spot he could latch onto just before landing was the sight of the transports trailing the one he had exited making their drop further to the west, pretty much where they were suppose to.
+The only bright spot he could latch onto just before landing was the sight of the transports trailing the one he had exited, making their drop farther to the west, pretty much where they were supposed to.
 Perhaps, Nathan thought to himself before turning his full attention back to what he was doing, all was not lost.
-“Famous last words,” he muttered bitterly a split second before boots, butt and helmet hit the ground in what passed as a parachute landing fall for him.
+“Famous last words,” he muttered bitterly a split second before boots, butt, and helmet hit the ground in what passed as a parachute landing fall for him.

 Fort Necessity, Arizona